danielktaylor/Reddit-DailyEmailDigest-Bot/README.md

-# Reddit Daily Email Digest Bot
+# Subreddit Daily Email Digest

 This project is a fork of [Reddit-DailyEmailDigest-Bot](https://github.com/VenturaFranklin/Reddit-DailyEmailDigest-Bot) in order to Dockerize it.
 That repo is itself a fork of [Reddit-DailyDigest-Bot](https://github.com/ni5arga/Reddit-DailyDigest-Bot)